-- Contracts – DISH and DIRECTV require a two-year contract, and often include price increases after the first year.
+- Contracts – DISH and DIRECTV require a two-year contract, and may include price increases after the first year.

 - Dish installation – To get satellite TV, you need a satellite dish.
-While the equipment and installation cost is typically included, your installer will need to affix the dish to your roof or another exterior surface on your home.
+While the equipment and installation costs are typically included, your installer will need to affix the dish to your roof or another exterior surface on your home.

-Satellite TV will likely give you more channel options and lower introductory pricing than cable.
+Satellite television will likely give you more channel options and lower introductory pricing than cable.
 Satellite service can be a better option for you if you live in a rural area with fewer TV options, want to spend less on TV service or prioritize high customer service ratings.
-However, satellite TV service can be affected by weather, so there might be times where you can’t view any programming.
+However, rain, heavy cloud cover and snow can affect satellite TV service, so there might be times where you can’t view live programming.

-Cable is less likely to be affected by bad weather such as heavy rain, but can cost more initially.
-Cable can be a better option if you don’t want a TV contract or if a cable provider has an amazing bundle promotion in your area.
+Cable is less vulnerable to bad weather such as heavy rain, but can cost more initially.
+Cable can be a better option if you don’t want a TV contract or if a cable provider offers special incentives for bundling TV and internet.

 What to consider when comparing satellite TV and cable:

-- Packages – Satellite TV offers more channel package options than most cable companies.
+- Packages – Satellite TV companies offer more channel package options than most cable companies.
 Plus, you’ll likely have more add-on channel options with satellite TV, so you can get more sports, premium and international channels.
-If you’re looking for a basic package with little more than local channels, however, cable may be your better option.
+If you’re looking for a basic package with little more than local channels, cable may be your better option.

 - Pricing – Monthly costs for satellite TV can run lower than cable, especially during the first year or two of service.
 After that, price increases can bring your satellite TV up to or higher than what you’d pay for a similar cable package.
 Pricing varies by provider and location, so it’s best to shop multiple providers and plans in your area.

 - DVR equipment – Satellite TV boasts some of the most advanced DVR equipment available.
-You can record up to 16 shows at once with DISH and up to 5 shows at once with DIRECTV.
-Cable providers typically vary from recording 2-6 shows at once.
+You can record up to 16 shows at once with DISH and up to five shows at once with DIRECTV.
+Cable providers typically vary from recording two to six shows at once.

-- Contract – Satellite TV often comes with a contract of 1 or 2 years.
-Cable service may require a contract, but some providers, such as Spectrum, do not require a contract.
+- Contract – Satellite TV often comes with a contract of one or two years.
+Cable service may require a contract, but some providers, such as Spectrum, do not.